lacymorrow/crossover/readme.md

 Currently CrossOver only works with windowed applications, use `Windowed Fullscreen` mode if your game or application supports it. _Windows_ - [https://github.com/lacymorrow/crossover/issues/1]

+#### Sight is deformed or off by 1 pixel

+Due to limitations in chrome we are unable to generate sub-pixel graphics, although there may be a way...

 #### Transparency not working

 CrossOver will not hide settings when locked.
 Crosshair loses opacity (becomes opaque). _Linux (debian)_ - [https://github.com/lacymorrow/crossover/issues/5]